strike65/SwiftyStats/index.md

 SwiftyStats is a framework written entirely in Swift that makes intensive use of generic types.
 SwiftyStats contains frequently used statistical procedures.

-> It is a framework that is regularly maintained and has been created out of passion rather than necessity.
+> It is a framework that is regularly developed and has been created out of passion rather than necessity.

 Therefore different programming paradigms are used.
-Among other things, I decided to define probability functions as "free" functions.
-To avoid naming conflicts, the prefix `SwiftyStats` can be used.
+Among other things, I decided to "simulate" namespaces system using enums.
+This is work in progress and will particulary break some projects. *This will make a revision necessary for some projects, for which I ask for patience.*

 The attached Xcode project contains four targets:
 > * SwiftyStats (for macOS/Linux)